 Check manufacturer instructions to find out whether you need to leave your laminate or flooring planks to acclimatise in the room, and whether you should remove any packaging before you do so.

 - A tape measure, carpenter’s square and pencil for measuring and marking boards.

 - Laminate fitting tools including a pull bar, wedges and a tapping block.

-- A decent handsaw for trimming lengths and a jigsaw for cutting along the length of a plank (use one with a blade that cuts on the down stroke to avoid damaging the top layer).
-Check out the best jigsaw brands.
+- A decent handsaw for trimming lengths and a jigsaw for cutting along the length of a plank (use one with a blade that cuts on the down stroke to avoid damaging the top layer.

 - A coping saw if you need to cut out intricate shapes.